askeing/taskcluster-util-python/README.rst

                             The artifact name on Taskcluster
       -d DEST_DIR, --dest-dir DEST_DIR
-                            The dest folder (default: current working folder)
+                            The dest folder (default: current working folder) -u, --signed-url-only
+                            Retrieve the signed url and display it.
+                            No download is done.

     The tc_credentials.json Template:
         {